Canon 1Ds vs Sony RX10 III

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II, while the RX10 III was followed by the Sony RX10 IV.
+Both the 1Ds and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.